MelchMwoan/AvansProgrammeren4/README.md

-    MYSQL_DATABASE="xxxx" //The actual name of the sharemeal database on your databaseserver, by default shareameal MYSQL_PORT="xxxx" //The port your MySql databaseserver is listening to, by default 3306 MYSQL_PASSWORD="xxxx" //The password connected with the MYSQL_USER, if your MySql server does not use a password remove this variable jwtSecretKey="xxxx" //The key you use for the authentication system (unique code)
+    MYSQL_DATABASE="xxxx" //The actual name of the sharemeal database on your databaseserver, by default shareameal MYSQL_PORT="xxxx" //The port your MySql databaseserver is listening to, by default 3306 MYSQL_PASSWORD="xxxx" //The password connected with the MYSQL_USER, if your MySql server does not use a password remove this variable
+    JWTSECRETKEY="xxxx" //The key you use for the authentication system (unique code)
     ```
     3. Change the values to your own mysql database settings
 6. Run `node app.js` in the still open Terminal, this will start the API.